CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   dot1-tlv            Enable dot1 TLV advertisements on enabled ports tx-hold-multiplier  < TTL of transmitted packets is calculated by
-                      multiplying the tx-interval by the given factor tx-interval         change transmit delay  -h, --help          Show help.## nv set service lldp tx-interval 10-300
+                      multiplying the tx-interval by the given factor tx-interval         change transmit delay

+## nv set service lldp tx-interval 10-300

 ### Usage